 That little back yard spring sure was a God send and kept us going for many, long years.
-Times have changed and I admit I wouldn’t want to carry those buckets of water again unless I had to but back then it was a necessity and I’d do it all again if I had to.
-And we never know just how much water we use till it’s gone.
-Water is a precious commodity and having it close by is an even bigger blessing.
+Times have changed and I admit I wouldn’t want to carry those buckets of water again unless I had to but back then it was a necessity and I’d do it all again.
+We never know just how much water we use till the bucket's empty.

 Back when times were different

 Water was a most useful resource

 There was never any remorse